archusXIV/mpv-playlists-manager/README.md

 ## About mpm
-Manage playlists that mpv reads either online or from local files/directories, youtube-dl/yt-dlp is used to download videos or just audio and in that case if we choose webm links, ffmpeg will (if you want to) convert them in five different formats: aac, flac, mp3, ogg, or wav.
+Manage playlists that mpv reads either online or from local files/directories, yt-dlp is used to download videos or just audio and in that case if we choose webm links, ffmpeg will (if you want to) convert them in five different formats: aac, flac, mp3, ogg, or wav.
 You can switch encoders by editing the config file (mpmrc), and many more options to control mpv, ffmpeg, yt-dlp and download/playlists directories etc...